wwylab/CliPP/README.md

 * The subclonal structure, i.e., clustering results: cluster number, the total number of SNVs in each cluster, and the estimated CP for each cluster.
 * The mutation assignment, i.e., cluster id for each mutation.
 This output can then serve as the basis for inference of phylogenetic trees.

+Occasionally, a warning file may appear in the output, which can be caused by two factors:
+* For SNVs where the read count information that does not match the CNA-based input data, leading to out-of-bound calculations in the CliP model, we replace the out-of-bound values with 0.01 and these SNVs are flagged as 1.
+This is an extremely rare case in real data when the CNA data are good, e.g. TCGA and PCAWG data.
+When many 1's are observed, the users should look into the quality of the CNA input data.
+* While rare, some lambda values may not produce an output.
+In these instances, CliP will select the best available result and list the failing lambda values in the warning file.

 ## Citation
 If you are using this framework, please cite our paper
 ```